Debugging Spectrum Programs

 Connect GDB:

-# USB connection (recommended - third CDC interface)
+# USB connection (recommended - single CDC interface)

 Set breakpoints: